Domestic abuser is jailed for killing his girlfriend after a football match

 “I realised last week how calm and free I feel with a football tournament starting and no risk of heightened issues at home,” reports *Anna.
 She fled an abusive relationship by using one of the UK’s Safe Spaces, a scheme she fears not enough women know about.

 6,000 safe spaces across the UK can be found in high street banks and pharmacies, including Nationwide, HSBC UK, TSB, NatWest Group, Metro Bank, Superdrug, and Boots.
 Domestic abuse charity Hestia is urging victims to make use of these spaces.
-“For the majority of people, the Euros will bring fun and enjoyment.
+“For the majority of people, football tournaments will bring fun and enjoyment.
 But for others, it can be a terrifying time, with statistics shining a light on the darker side of football,” explains Sue Harper, Deputy Director for Domestic Abuse and Sexual Violence Prevention at Hestia.

-The championship should be a source of entertainment and joy for us all, but sadly, for many women up and down the country, this is not the case.
+Football should be a source of entertainment and joy for us all, but sadly, for many women up and down the country, this is not the case.

 Teresa Parker, Head of Media, Women’s Aid